 We recommend getting professional help if you need to upgrade MySQL or MariaDB.

 #6 – Caching Plugins

 A caching plugin will help you gain the last 10% to 20% of page speed performance your site needs.
-Whether free or premium (we have recommended WP-Rocket for years), the plugin should:
+Whether free or premium (we have recommended WP-Rocket for years, check out the WP Rocket review from our friends at WPMarmite), the plugin should:

 - Provide a static cache of your pages

 - Minify and concatenate CSS and JS files

 - Compress files